mohdsaabir/silentauth/SilentAuth/README.md

-##SilentAuth 🔐
+## SilentAuth 🔐

-Multi-Modal Continuous Authentication System
+Multi-Modal Biometric Authentication System

-##Overview
+## Overview

 **SilentAuth** is a multi-modal biometric authentication system that verifies users using Face, Voice, and Gesture recognition.